Samsung Galaxy S25 Plus vs Galaxy S24 Plus: Swings and roundabouts

 In fact, the screen on the Galaxy S25 Plus is mostly identical to the Galaxy S24 Plus in terms of specs.
 Both have 6.7-inch Dynamic AMOLED 2X screens with HDR support, QHD+ resolution, and super-smooth 1-120Hz refresh rate.
 The peak brightness is 2600 nits, and neither has the anti-reflective coating that the Galaxy S24 Ultra/Galaxy S25 Ultra have.

-The Galaxy S25 Plus comes in Navy, Silver Shadow, Icy Blue and Mint, while Pink Gold, Mint, Coral Red, and Blue Black will be sold exclusively on Samsung.com.
+The Galaxy S25 Plus comes in Navy, Silver Shadow, Icy Blue and Mint, while Pink Gold, Coral Red, and Blue Black will be sold exclusively on Samsung.com.
 The Galaxy S24 Plus, on the other hand, was available in Marble Gray, Onyx Black, Cobalt Violet, and Amber Yellow, while Jade Green, Sapphire Blue, Sandstone Orange are Samsung.com exclusives.

 Biometrics-wise, both the Galaxy S25 Plus and Galaxy S24 Plus come with an ultrasonic fingerprint scanner built right into the display, though facial unlock is also available for your convenience.
+Either one is very fast and accurate, though rely on the fingerprint scanner if you care about security.

 Performance and Software

-The best Android chipset around
+The finest Android chipset on the block

 Just as expected, a custom, top-of-the-line Qualcomm chipset has been reined in to bolster the performance for the whole Galaxy S25 series.
 That's the Qualcomm Snapdragon 8 Elite for Galaxy, a tuned-up and slightly overclocked version of the regular chip.